 If we were lucky enough to have a primary caregiver who was sensitive to our emotional needs, we build a sense of trust in others, ourselves and the world at large.
 If one or both parents were cold and dismissing, we make the understandable assumption that relationships bring pain and rejection, and we are likely to shun intimacy, even becoming cold and dismissing ourselves.
 If we had a parent who was only available to us some of the time, we fear abandonment and are often paranoid and needy in future relationships.
 And where a parent carries unresolved trauma, behaving in ways that are frightening or abusive, we shut down some of our natural bonding instincts altogether in a disassociation or freeze.

 The good news is that it is never too late to repair damaged early attachment.
 Whether through psychotherapy or kindness in later relationships, our biological drive for relational closeness can finally be rewarded with the affirmation that is necessary for building self-esteem and inner resilience.
 In psychotherapy, a trusting and safe relationship with an attuned therapist becomes the template for secure attachment, a temporary 're-parenting' allowing the client to grow and transform.
-And in body psychotherapy this re-parenting can become an experience of feeling validated in the felt-sense as well as the mind.
-Just as the mother, in a secure attachment, uses non-verbal gestures during interaction with her infant, so too can the body psychotherapist employ levels of touch and contact that evoke healthy parental nurture.
-This implicit and profound non-verbal exchange can cause a reorganisation in the whole body/mind system that activates trust in others, and ultimately a reaching out for human connection.
+And in body psychotherapy this re-parenting can become a more profound experience of feeling validated in the felt-sense as well as the mind.
+Just as the mother, in a secure attachment, uses non-verbal gestures with her infant, so too can the body psychotherapist employ levels of physical contact that evoke healthy parental nurture.
+Examples of this would be the more reassuring and soothing aspects of biodynamic massage, as well as other forms of attuned touch, hand-holding or embrace.
+This implicit and powerful non-verbal exchange can cause a reorganisation in the whole body/mind system that reactivates trust in others, and ultimately a reaching out for human connection.